Drag yourself out of the gym and into shape

 Patrick Dale provides some examples of exercises using a weighted sled.

-The weighted sled provides several training opportunities for developing many fitness facets, from low-level cardiovascular conditioning, when performing power walking, to anaerobic conditioning when performing sprints to muscular endurance, hypertrophy, and strength work.
+The weighted sled provides several training opportunities for developing many fitness facets, from low-level cardiovascular conditioning, when performing power walking, to anaerobic conditioning when performing sprints, to muscular endurance, hypertrophy, and strength work.

-All you need is a level surface (grass, tarmac, or concrete work best) and up to about 60kg of free weights and you have sufficient resources to perform a sled workout regardless of your outcome goals.
+All you need is a level surface (grass, tarmac, or concrete works best) and up to about 60kg of free weights, and you have sufficient resources to perform a sled workout regardless of your outcome goals. |

 Sleds can either be purchased from a strength product retailer or made very cheaply by a local metal worker, being nothing more complicated than a plate of metal with a weight holder in its centre and an upturned front end to prevent catching on debris.
-Non-elastic straps can be obtained from climbing shops and as for a waist belt – get your old weight training belt out of the cupboard and use that.
+Non-elastic straps can be obtained from climbing shops, and as for a waist belt, get your old weight training belt out of the cupboard and use that.

 As with all exercise programs, there is no single golden workout that will perform miracles.
 All workouts will be useful, provided we adhere to our basic training principles of progressive overload, recovery, duration, specificity, and frequency.